 Traveller's-joy Clematis vitalba

-The feathery seed heads appear wispy and white on hedgerows over the winter months and give rise to another name for this plant - Old man’s beard.
+The feathery seed heads of Traveller's-joy appear wispy and white on hedgerows over the winter months and give rise to another name for this plant - Old Man’s Beard.

-The flowers are small, green-white in colour and grow in clusters all over the climbing, rambling plant.
+The fragrant flowers are small, green-white in colour and grow in clusters all over the climbing, rambling plant.
 Paired leaves divided into pointed leaflets.

 Grows in most of southern England and parts of Wales.